LuisaGroup/LuisaCompute/BUILD.md

 - CMake 3.20+
 - C++ compilers with C++20 support (e.g., Clang-13, GCC-11, MSVC-17)
     - MSVC and Clang (with GNU-style command-line options) are recommended and tested on Windows
-- On Linux, `uuid-dev` is required to build the core libraries and the following libraries are required for the GUI module
+- On Linux, `uuid-dev` is required to build the core libraries and the following libraries are required for the GUI module:
   - libopencv-dev
   - libglfw3-dev
   - libxinerama-dev